Each year around this time, I make a plan for the coming year.

 As we move deeper into the year, it’s likely that your plans will change.
 Don’t let these changes derail the marketing plan you’ve laid out.

 Once you’ve created your plan in full, take a fresh look and make sure all your campaigns are aligning with your major business goals.

 Whether you’re looking to drive sales, increase donations, or boost event registration, consider your bottom line!
 Make sure you are feeding these goals when you reach out to your email list, because boosting click through rates from your target audience is a great way hit your goals.

 Create an email marketing plan you can stand (and stick to)

 So there you have it — an easy-to-follow formula that will help you create an email marketing plan that you can actually stick to this year.

 Make this year the year you finally make a plan instead of winging it and hoping for the best.
 Take control of your email marketing efforts so your business or nonprofit can succeed this year and every year after as this becomes part of your New Year’s tradition.

 Don’t forget to join us for the free webinar Create a Successful Email Marketing Plan for Your Nonprofit in 15 Minutes or Less where we’ll show you how to put together a solid plan in 15 minutes or less to help you meet your organization’s goals.

-For more help building your marketing plan for the year, check out these related posts on our blog:
+For more help getting the most from your email subscriber list and building your marketing plan for the year, check out these email and digital marketing related posts on our blog: